Top 5 This Week

 Medora and the Little Missouri Badlands

-Medora is one of the most charming small towns in the American West — a restored frontier community in the Little Missouri River valley whose transformation from a near-ghost-town to a cultural destination has been one of the success stories of Great Plains tourism.
-The Medora Musical, performed in an outdoor amphitheater carved into the badlands hillside, runs nightly in summer and draws audiences from across the region.
-The Chateau de Morès — the restored ranch house of the Marquis de Morès, whose beef-packing operation brought Roosevelt to the Dakota Territory — provides historical depth.
-The Theodore Roosevelt Presidential Library, under development in Medora, will add a major cultural institution to a community already punching well above its weight.
+Few small towns in the American West are as appealing as Medora, a restored frontier settlement in the Little Missouri River valley whose comeback from near-ghost-town to cultural draw ranks among the great success stories of Great Plains tourism.
+Carved into a badlands hillside, the open-air amphitheater hosts the Medora Musical nightly through the summer, pulling audiences from across the region.
+The Chateau de Morès — the restored ranch house of the Marquis de Morès, whose beef-packing venture first brought Roosevelt to the Dakota Territory — lends historical weight.
+And the Theodore Roosevelt Presidential Library, now under construction in Medora, will hand a community already punching above its weight a major new institution.

 Fargo and the Red River Valley

-Fargo, on the Red River valley’s eastern edge, is North Dakota’s largest city and its most culturally active — a university city (North Dakota State University) with a genuinely surprising arts and food scene that has flourished in recent decades.
-The downtown district’s revitalization has produced independent restaurants, live music venues, and arts spaces that serve both the student population and a broader regional audience.
-The Fargo-Moorhead metropolitan area straddles the North Dakota-Minnesota border, giving the city cultural and commercial connections that make it more dynamic than its Great Plains location might suggest.
-The Plains Art Museum, housed in a renovated 1904 warehouse, holds a significant collection of American and Plains Native art.
+Fargo sits on the eastern edge of the Red River valley, North Dakota’s largest city and its liveliest.
+Home to North Dakota State University, it has grown a genuinely surprising arts and food scene over the past few decades.
+Downtown revitalization has filled the district with independent restaurants, live-music rooms, and gallery spaces that serve students and the wider region alike.
+Straddling the North Dakota–Minnesota line, the Fargo-Moorhead metro has cultural and commercial ties that make it feel more dynamic than its Great Plains setting might suggest.
+Housed in a renovated 1904 warehouse, the Plains Art Museum holds a notable collection of American and Plains Native work.

 The Enchanted Highway